be-ys-cloud/openstack-inventory/README.md

 This program is enable to :
 * Retrieve instance list from an OpenStack project, and filter them with `ansible_group`, `environment`, and `project`.
 * Dynamically generate a corresponding Ansible inventory, with the associated IP address.
+* Include all metadatas of OpenStack's instance into the _meta Ansible section, so you are able to use custom variables during deployment
 * Managing the principle of bastion (with SSH Proxy).

 ## Prerequisites